The early bird gets the worm, and, the early fisherman gets the fish.

 One of the guides that receives the best write ups is Gianni Juncal, who speaks English.

 The best fishing grounds on the Rio Uruguay are up north, towards a huge hydroelectric dam that provides over 80% of Uruguay’s electricity.
 These world class fishing grounds also reach into Argentina which means special permits to wet a hook there.
-Gianni refers to La Zona in his E-mail reply to my inquiry.
+Gianni refers to La Zona in his E-mail reply to my fishing inquiry.

 The only way this fishing trip would have happened is if I had shown foresight and put it on a list of things to do.